 Once the ‘boot’ process transitions over to the operating system it starts collecting information about the system and begins loading program files that allow for communication between the operating system and those components.
 The CPU, as we discussed in a previous article, determines the speed of that communication and the size of the communication flow according to the configuration and management of the CPU.
 The computer system can communicate at various speeds and at different size packets of information flow.
 Most computers today will send and receive internal information at a size of 64 bits, which is how much data processes at a time.

 Using dams as an example again, this would be like tracking the flow of water in 64 gallon increments instead of 2 gallon increments.
-So if we are controlling water flow we can get our information and measure per 64 gallons.
-So if we require a flow of 10,000 gallons we can track and respond to measurements per 64 gallons.
+If we are controlling water flow we can get our information and measure per 64 gallons and if we require a flow of 10,000 gallons we can track and respond to measurements per 64 gallons.
 The speed is another factor and is comparable to the time it takes (x) number of 64 gallons to flow from one point to another.
-Other factors, in the flow of information, are measured and factored.
+Other factors, in the flow of information, are also measured and factored.

 What Is Your Input?